KonghaYao/cn-ui/src/ComponentIdea.md

 const UserComp = () => {
     const tags = atom<string[]>(['A', 'B', 'C']);
-    // You can keep to use tags to generate many active atom or return <Comp data={tags}></Comp>;
+    // You can keep to use tags to generate many active atom return <Comp data={tags}></Comp>;
 };
 ```